tghack/tg20hack/forensics/remote_digital_problem/writeup.md

 However it doesn't seem like this works.
 It says that it found a valid SSL private key, but nothing happens.
 This is because there is a broken RDP session in the beginning of the PCAP file that needs to be removed.
-After stripping the PCAP file it works and will play a nice movie of what happened during the RDP session.
+After stripping/removing the first 17 packets in the PCAP file (with a tool like **editcap**) it works and will play a nice movie of what happened during the RDP session.

 ![RDP video](imgs/rdp.png)